faucetsdn/daq/docs/qualification.md

 ## Report Generation

-After a test run, the system creates a <em>test report document</em> in a file that is named something like <code>inst/report_<em>ma:ca:dd:re:ss</em>.txt</code>.
+After a test run, the system creates a <em>test report document</em> in a file that is named something like <code>inst/report_<em>ma:ca:dd:re:ss</em>_<em>timestamp</em>.txt</code>.
 This file contains a complete summary of all the test results most germane to qualifying a device (but is not in iteself comprehensive).
+If properly configured, this report will be uploaded to the configured cloud instance and available for download from the Web UI.

 ## Qualification Dashboard